PROPERTY TAX INFORMATION

 - Summer tax payments will not be accepted or receipted until July 1st and winter tax payments will not be accepted or receipted until December 1st each year,

-- The summer statement includes Wayne County operating taxes and the City of Grosse Pointe Park’s property taxes only, which are payable to the city without interest on or before August 31st,
+- The summer tax bill statement includes Wayne County operating taxes and the City of Grosse Pointe Park’s property taxes only, which are payable to the city without interest on or before August 31st,

-- An additional three percent (3%) interest penalty is added on past due taxes on February 15th each year,
+- An additional three percent (3%) interest penalty is added on all unpaid past due taxes on February 15th each year,

 - Failure to receive a tax bill does not waive interest or penalty.